ecobost/cnn4brca/log.md

 ### Questions
 1. Use NAG or SGD+Momentum?
 	Answer: NAG

 2. Use Bioinformatics account or create another one?.
 	Answer: Bioinformatics

 3. Is there a standard way to report convolutional network architectures (Krizhevsky style or Karpathy style or a table as in Striving for simplicity)?.
+	Answer: No. Image if small, Table if big.

 ## May 27- Jun 2
 ### Activities